sparkeh/dell-idrac-fan-control/README.md

 ### Dell iDRAC fan control with IPMI

 This script came from the need to keep a dell T430 server quiet enough in a home office.
-The room average temps are about 30 to 34 degrees C with the fan at 16%.
+The room average temps are about 22 to 25 degrees C and CPU avarages at 30 to 34 degrees C with the fan at 16%.
 No major issues observed and the server is quiet enough and not as loud as a desktop PC.

 Your mileage may vary.